haydenpog/womginx/README.md

-# womginx but hot and sexy and sexy and hot and gay buttsex?!??! by that i mean google front page ;D
+# womginx but with a google front page.
+I would recommend fixing the issue of "Impersonating" where it blocks the site.
+But im lazy so do it yourself 🖕

 public on: wingwangginx.herokuapp.com
 ## Site compatibility